Sodaware/beeminder.el/README.md

 time clocked since the `updated-at` property is counted.
 Submits the number of minutes clocked as the value.
 If the goal property `beeminder-unit` is set to "hours", it will submit the number of hours worked instead.

+#### `beeminder-whoami`

+Fetches the username associated with the current token (set via `beeminder-auth-token`).
+Not really useful, but good for checking if your authorization token is set and valid.

 ### Integrating with org-mode